angeldollface/vcheck/README.markdown

 - Styling finalized.
 - Deployment on GitHub Pages.

+### Version 1.1.0

+- The Doll Update
+- Updated, published, and uploaded under my new name.

 ## NOTE :scroll:

 - *VCheck :ribbon: :rocket:* by Alexander Abraham :black_heart: a.k.a. *"Angel Dollface" :dolls: :ribbon:*